Master of Arts in Applied Disability Studies (MA)

-Students can choose to specialize in Applied Behaviour Analysis (ABA) or have no field of specialization.
-In addition to course work and practicum placements, the MA program requires the student to complete an original research study and write an MA thesis under the supervision of a key faculty member and a thesis committee.
+Students can choose to specialize in Applied Behaviour Analysis (ABA) or Leadership, Diversity, Community, and Culture (LDCC).
+In addition to course work and practicum/internship placements, the MA program requires the student to complete an original research study and write an MA thesis under the supervision of a key faculty member and a thesis committee.

-MA students may choose to specialize in ABA, and take our ABAI Verified Course Sequence that is needed in order to become eligible to write the exam for certification as a BCBA after completing their degree and other requirements.
+MA students who choose to specialize in ABA take our ABAI Verified Course Sequence designed to meet the coursework and degree requirements needed to write the BCBA exam (see BACB.com for other requirements).

 Master of Applied Disability Studies (MADS)

-The MADS is a professional Master’s degree.
-This option differs from the MA in that no research thesis is required, and the student would not likely be eligible for Brock graduate student stipends and bursaries.
+The MADS is a course-based Master’s degree.
+This option differs from the MA in that no research thesis is required and tuition is determined by the number of courses taken each semester.

 The program is geared to current and future professionals and offers courses on weekends in different locations in Ontario.